 - Creditors Balance– Creditors balance lists all that you owe to others.
 We usually call this liability.

-- Cash/Bank Fund position – This shows how much cash and bank balance you have at a certain period.
+- Cash/Bank Fund position – This shows your cash and bank balance at a certain period.
 This is necessary because without knowing this, we cannot decide whether to borrow any money or not.

 And many more are covered in this module.